twistedmove/CS104/hw1/README.md

-The answers for problems 1 and 2 are in the file hw1.txt.

 Perm.cpp is the corrected code for problem 4, dealing with permutations of a string recursively.
 Create the executable with: g++ -g -Wall perm.cpp -o perm Run with: ./perm <no repeating characters string to permute>